~/satyajit

 Two plots from running fastlio2_mini on the HKU Livox Avia bag: a top-down view showing the estimated path (colored by time) tracing through a reconstructed room point cloud, and a side x–z view; the path stays bounded within the room rather than collapsing or diverging.

-The bug was a sensor-clock mismatch.
+The first run collapsed exactly the way a broken LIO does: the trajectory froze within a few centimetres of the origin while the IMU clearly showed the sensor swinging through ~1 rad/s of rotation.
+I almost wrote it off as "the teaching filter isn't robust enough."
+It wasn't that.
 I instrumented the scan timestamps and found them landing at t ≈ -1.6e9 relative to the IMU — an impossible 50-year gap.
 The Livox CustomMsg header stamps each scan on the sensor's own clock (seconds since the LiDAR booted, ~361 s into this bag), while the /livox/imu messages are stamped on the bag's record clock (Unix time, ~1.6 billion).
 My propagate-up-to-scan-end loop compares the two:

 while imu_stream[imu_i][0] <= scan['t_end']: # IMU time vs LiDAR header time